Pies & tarts. ©Denzil Green / 2013

 Though pies are made throughout Europe, it was the English who clasped them to their hearts and loved them.

-See also: Fruit pies, Pie crust recipe
+See also: Fruit pies, Pastry Crust

 Double-Crust Pies